Bird - UP - Pic - Twitter - Google Scholar.jpg

 Leading Change.

-My interests also include study of how organizations and leaders develop social innovations and forge change, with a focus on strategic philanthropy and corporate shared value initiatives.
+My interests also include study of how organizations and leaders develop social innovations and forge change, with a focus on strategic philanthropy and corporate initiatives.
 Two separate studies mapped the philanthropic sectors in Chile and Peru, while another created an organizational capacity index to help strengthen institutional philanthropy in Latin America.